realA10001986/Time-Circuits-Display/README.md

 If the operating system on your handheld or computer supports Bonjour (or "mDNS"), you can enter the Config Portal by directing your browser to http://timecircuits.local. (mDNS is supported on Windows 10 version TH2 (1511) [other sources say 1703] and later, Android 13 and later, MacOS, iOS)

-If that fails, the way to enter the Config Portal depends on whether the clock is in access point mode or not.
+If that fails, the way to enter the Config Portal depends on whether the TCD is in access point mode or not.
 - If it is in access point mode (and your handheld/computer is connected to the WiFi network "TCP-AP"), navigate your browser to http://192.168.4.1
 - If the device is connected to your WiFi network, you need to find out its IP address first: Hold ENTER on the keypad for 2 seconds, then repeatedly press ENTER until "NET-WORK" is shown, then hold ENTER for 2 seconds.
 The device will then show its current IP address.
 Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as shown on the display) in order to enter the Config Portal.

-In the main menu, click on "Setup" to configure your clock, first and foremost your time zone.
-If the time zone isn't set correctly, the clock might show a wrong time, and DST (daylight saving) will not be switched on/off correctly.
+In the main menu, click on "Setup" to configure your TCD, first and foremost your time zone.
+If the time zone isn't set correctly, the TCD might show a wrong time, and DST (daylight saving) will not be switched on/off correctly.

 | ![The_Config_Portal](https://github.com/realA10001986/Time-Circuits-Display/assets/76924199/95888ad5-5e3e-4f62-8a6c-e945de1bd281) |
 |:--:|